krissemmy/EL_pipeline-with-Airflow/README.md

 docker ps
 ```
 8. You can connect to your Airflow webserver interface at http://localhost:8080/
-9.Default username and password is
+9. Default username and password is

 username : airflow

 password : airflow

 (you can change it in your compose file)

-10. you can now run the dag
+11. you can now run the dag